113ll3/Ibmclouddocscli/plugins/bluemix_admin/index.md

 <dl class="parml">
 <dt class="pt dlterm">&lt;plan_identifier&gt;</dt>
 <dd class="pd">The name or GUID of the service plan that you want to enable.
-If you enter a non-unique service plan name, for example "Standard" or "Basic," you are prompted with service plans that  to choose from.
-To identify a service plan name,  select the service category from the homepage, then select **Add** to view the services for that category.
+If you enter a non-unique service plan name, for example "Standard" or "Basic," you are prompted with service plans to choose from.
+To identify a service plan name,  select the service category from the home page, then select **Add** to view the services for that category.
 Click the service name to open the details view, then you can view the names of the service plans that are available for that service. </dd>
 </dl>

 **Tip:** You can also use **ba esp** as an alias for the longer